 RETURN TO FUNDAMENTALS

 While schools devote more and more class time to concepts like environmentalism, diversity, and sex and gender study, students continue to fall behind on basic subjects of reading, writing, arithmetic, science, history, arts, and civics.
-Sam Carpenter believes schools should return to these proven fundamentals – and teach them without any political or social agenda.
+We believe schools should return to these proven fundamentals – and teach them without any political or social agenda.
 School should be the center for learning facts, logic, and reasoning – not opinion and indoctrination.

 SUPPORT PARENTS’ RIGHTS AND END SOCIAL EXPERIMENTATION